wzh99/IRL/README.md

 ```

 The interpreter prints the error message and unwinds the call stack.
 We can know from the output that the error occurs at instruction number 4 (0-indexed) of block `%Begin` in function `@main`, when the program tries to store `@g` to pointer `$q`.
 Since the program only allocates four `i64`s, access to 2 + 2 = 4th element is not accepted.

+## Passes

+Transformations of the program are implemented in passes.
+Most of the passes are based on the SSA form, so prior transformation to that form is mandatory.
+At present, the following passes are provided:

+### Global Value Numbering

+Detect fully redundant computations by finding congruent variables.
+See [`pass::gvn::GvnOpt`](src/pass/gvn.rs).

+### Sparse Conditional Constant Propagation

+Replace later uses of compile-time constants with their corresponding values.
+It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
+See [`pass::sccp:SccpOpt`](src/pass/sccp.rs).

+### Partial Redundancy Elimination

+Place each computation at its optimal position that avoids redundant computation on any path.
+[GVN-PRE](https://www.cs.purdue.edu/homes/hosking/papers/cc04.pdf) algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
+Algebraic simplification is also applied during optimization.
+See [`pass::pre::PreOpt`](src/pass/pre.rs).

+### Loop-Invariant Code Motion

+Recognize computations that produce the same value on every iteration of the loop and move them out of loop.
+See [`pass::licm::LicmOpt`](src/pass/licm.rs).

+### Strength Reduction

+Reformulate certain costly computations with less costly ones.
+[OSR](https://www.cs.rice.edu/~keith/EMBED/OSR.pdf) algorithm is adopted.
+See [`pass::osr::OsrOpt`](src/pass/osr.rs).

+### Dead Code Elimination

+Conventional mark-sweep algorithm to find instructions that define unused variables.
+This may serve as a subroutine for other optimizations.
+It is implemented as a method of [`lang::func::Fn`](src/lang/ssa.rs).
+Wrapper for this method is in [`pass::util::DceOpt`](src/pass/util.rs).

+### Aggressive DCE

+Take an aggressive approach to Dead Code Elimination.
+It only keep instructions that contribute to the returned result, and remove the rest.
+Note that this may alter the runtime behavior of a function.
+See [`pass::adce::AdceOpt`](src/pass/adce.rs).

+### Copy Propagation

+Replace later uses of copied values with their original ones.
+This may serve as a subroutine for other passes.
+See [`pass::copy::CopyProp`](src/pass/copy.rs).

+### Inlining

+Replace calls to procedures with copies of their bodies.
+This pass can expose optimization opportunities to later passes.
+See [`pass::inl::Inliner`](src/pass/inl.rs).

+### Pointer Operation Expansion

+Expand a single `ptr` instruction with several indices to a series of instructions, each containing at most one index.
+This can expose opportunities especially to loop optimizations.
+See [`pass::util::PtrExp`](src/pass/util.rs).